Garrana/MEAArc/README.md

 the below activities should be carried out in the Advanced Azure Arc plan

-   1- Identifying  potential additional sites or servers for Arc deployment 2- Identifying  potential additional use cases and plans for Arc including but not limited to
+   1- Identifying  potential additional sites or servers for Arc deployment 2- Identifying  potential additional use cases and plans including but not limited to

             Azure Arc enables Data services
             Azure Arc enabled kubernetes